cacao-org/cacao/AOloopControl/examples/README.md

 ## 3.4.
 Running cacao-setup

-The CACAOSETUP task runs cacao-setup within **CACAOLOOPDIR**, which :
+The CACAOSETUP task runs cacao-setup within **LOOPROOTDIR**, which :

 - Reads cacaovars.LOOPNAME.bash to collect information about main loop parameters and which processes should be run.
 - Prepares tmux sessions and windows